Szymon-Czuszek/Investment-Mate/README.md

 **Efficient Analysis:** Simplify and accelerate the analysis of stock prices and portfolio performance for better decision-making.

-**User-Friendly Interface:** Provide an intuitive and user-friendly platform for comprehensive data visualization and analysis.
+**🧠 User-Friendly Interface:** Provide an intuitive and user-friendly platform for comprehensive data visualization and analysis.

 **🌐 Data Accessibility:** Ensure easy access to updated market information for informed investment decisions.